How do I resolve the ErrorPortAllocation error on my NAT gateway?

-- If you notice an increase in the IdleTimeoutCount metric in CloudWatch, configure your application or private instance to close idle connections so the NAT gateway can allocate the source port to new connections.
+- If you notice an increase in the IdleTimeoutCount metric in CloudWatch, then configure your application or private instance to close idle connections.
+This lets the NAT gateway allocate the source port to new connections.

 - Limit the number of connections that your clients can make to a single destination.

-- If traffic is going to an Amazon Simple Storage Service (Amazon S3) or Amazon DynamoDB public IP in the same Region, use a gateway VPC endpoint instead of a NAT gateway.
+- For traffic going to an Amazon Simple Storage Service (Amazon S3) or Amazon DynamoDB public IP address in the same AWS Region, use a gateway VPC endpoint.
 There are no data processing or hourly charges for using gateway VPC endpoints.